Facebook iconHow To Evaluate LLM Hallucinations and Faithfulness - F22 Labs

 return "", "", "", f"❌ Error: {str(e)}", ""

 This function runs when a user uploads a PDF and asks a question.
 Extract all text from the PDF and then split it into sentences.
+This kind of preprocessing often uses chunking strategies in rag to ensure long documents are broken into manageable and retrievable pieces.
 If the PDF is not present, then return the error.
 Query_embedding is used to convert the user query into embeddings.

 best_score = -1